basanthjenuhb/basanthjenuhb.github.io/_posts/2017-07-19-Probability : 1. Introduction.md

 ---
 published: true
 ---
 Welcome to my first post on Probability.
 This is a series of posts giving you a glimpse of an undergraduate course on Probability and statistics.
-These posts are are an overview of <a href="https://projects.iq.harvard.edu/stat110" target="_blank">Statistics 110: Probability</a> by Harvard.aa
+These posts are are an overview of <a href="https://projects.iq.harvard.edu/stat110" target="_blank">Statistics 110: Probability</a> by Harvard.
 <!--more-->

 Before diving right in, I recommend you to go through the <a href="https://projects.iq.harvard.edu/files/stat110/files/math_review_handout.pdf" target="_blank">Math review.</a>.